 See Transfer Equivalencies regarding transferability of arts and sciences courses taken at other regionally accredited colleges and universities.
 Further information regarding transfer of credit can be obtained at the Office of Admissions.
 Registered nurses who have completed an associate degree nursing program at a regionally accredited institution or a diploma nursing program at a Accreditation Commission for Education in Nursing accredited institution will be given transfer credit for nursing courses.
 This credit is awarded upon completion of the graduating semester.

 BSN nurses are recruited for a variety of health care settings.
 The potential for career advancement is significantly enhanced with completion of this degree.

-Our Lady of the Lake College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate, baccalaureate, master’s and doctorate degrees.
+Our Lady of the Lake College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate, baccalaureate, masters and doctorate degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation status of Our Lady of the Lake College.
 The School of Nursing BSN and MSN programs are fully approved by the Louisiana State Board of Nursing (17373 Perkins Road, Baton Rouge, Louisiana 70810, (225) 755-7500, www.lsbn.state.la.us) and hold accreditation from Accreditation Commission for Education in Nursing (3343 Peachtree Rd.
 NE, Suite 850, Atlanta, GA 30326, (404) 975-5000, http://acenursing.org).